exmksp/GitCraft/README.md

 To restore revisions you can activate the history window by clicking the git button and then click on the revision that you want to restore.
 GitCraft provides the part count and the game time when the ship was saved.

-Currently, GitCraft works only on Windows and Mac OS X.
+Currently, GitCraft works on Windows, Mac OS X, and Linux (Linux support is currently restricted to x86-64 installations of Linux and corresponding 64-bit executables of KSP).

 INSTALLATION